 The word "knowledge" can be translated with a verbal phrase.
-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 Alternate translation: "people throughout the land will know the glory of Yahweh" (See: Abstract Nouns and Active or Passive)